kinecosystem/kin-node/README.md

 const client = new Client(Environment.Test);
 ```

-Apps with registered (TODO: hyperlink) app indexes should initialize the client with their index:
+Apps with [registered](https://docs.kin.org/app-registration) app indexes should initialize the client with their index:

 ```typescript
 import {Client, Environment} from "@kinecosystem/kin-node";